GraphMix: Improved Training of GNNs for Semi-Supervised Learning

 \subsection{Semi-supervised Link Classification}

-In the semi-supervised Link Classification problem, the task is to predict the labels of the remaining links, given a graph and labels of a few links.
-Following \citep{taskar2004link}, we can formulate the link classification problem as a node classification problem.
-Specifically, given an original graph $G$, we construct a dual Graph $G'$.
-The node set $V'$ of the dual graph corresponds to the link set $E'$ of the original graph.
+In the semi-supervised link classification problem, the task is to predict the labels of the remaining links, given a graph and labels of a few links.
+Following \citep{taskar2004link}, we can formulate the link classification problem as a node classification problem, i.e., given an original graph $G$, we construct a dual Graph $G'$, the node set $V'$ of the dual graph corresponds to the link set $E'$ of the original graph.
 The nodes in the dual graph $G'$ are connected if their corresponding links in the graph $G$ share a node.
 The attributes of a node in the dual graph are defined as the index of the nodes of the corresponding link in the original graph.
 Using this formulation, we present results on link classification on Bit OTC and Bit Alpha benchmark datasets in the Table \ref{tab::result_link_classification}.
 As the numbers of the positive and negative edges are strongly imbalanced, we report the F1 score.
-Our results show that \graphmixgcn improves the performance over the baseline GCN method for both the datasets.
-Furthermore, the results of \graphmixgcn are comparable with the recently proposed state-of-the-art method GMNN \citep{gmnn}.
+Our results show that \graphmixgcn improves the performance over the baseline GCN method and is comparable with the recently proposed state-of-the-art method GMNN \citep{gmnn} for both the datasets.